(C) 2015, G. Forrest Cook, W0RIO (formerly WB0RIO)

 Most beacon messages start with a solid tone, followed by the station ID and grid-square location.
 During the tone part of the message, use a calibrated receiver to adjust the VXO control for the desired base frequency.
 Adjust the FSCW control while the Morse code message is being sent.
 The FSCW shift should typically be set somewhere between 25 Hz and 50 Hz.
 Tune the receiver so that it produces a fairly low tone, around 500 Hz.
 Adjust the FSCW control until the change in the tone of the dashes is noticeable.

-The beacon transmitter should be connected to an antenna that is resonant at around 28.250 Mhz.
+The beacon transmitter should be connected to an antenna that is resonant at or near the beacon's transmit frequency.
 An antenna analyzer or SWR meter may be used to adjust the antenna resonance.
 Use the shortest feedline possible to reduce power losses.
 Most beacon transmitters use a vertical antenna for an omnidirectional radiation pattern.
 Once the transmitter is operational, it is a good idea to monitor the signal from a distance using a mobile receiver or ask a nearby ham friend to give you a signal report.

-The FSCW beacon is currently operating at 28.2715 Mhz, typically from dawn to dusk.
-The message is *tone* DE WB0RIO/B /FSCW DM79IX *pause*.
-The message alternates once with FSCW on and once with it off, this allows automated beacon tracking stations to pick up and report the regular signal.
+The FSCW beacon is intermittantly operated at 28.2715 Mhz, typically from dawn to dusk.
+The current message is roughly: *tone* DE W0RIO/B W0RIO/B DM79IX *pause* *tone* DE W0RIO/B /FSCW DM79IX *pause*.
+The message alternates once with FSCW off and once with it on, the non-FSCW version with the double call sign helps automated beacon tracking stations pick up and report the signal.
 Reception reports are always appreciated.

 Back to FC's Ham Radio Circuits page.